mattiharrison/population_and_home_prices/README.md

 1. Topic

-How does the population of a city or town effect the home prices in that same area?
+How does the population of a city or town affect the home prices in that same area?
-How does the census effect how developers are going to act in their new projects?
+How does the census affect how developers are going to act in their new projects?

 2. Motivation